Gameday Report: Mavericks vs. Fuel

 How To Follow

 For lines, goals and period recaps, follow the team on Twitter (@KC_Mavericks).
 For play-by-play updates, follow @KCMavsGameday.
-The game will air on KSMO-TV as part of the Friday Night Ice promotion, Joel Goldberg on the call with Simon Watson providing analysis.
 Bob Rennison's radio call alongside Ryan Gibson can be heard online, on the Mavericks' mobile app and on 100.1 FM radio in Kansas City.

 Up Next